ZicklePop/melkat-blog/src/content/posts/uses.md

 - [1Password](https://1password.com/) - Use a password manager.
 Use unique passwords.
 Use two-factor auth.
 Just do it, already.
 - [Affinity Designer](https://affinity.serif.com/en-us/designer/) - A full Illustrator experience on all of my devices, even iPad.
 No subscription fees.
 - [Affinity Photo](https://affinity.serif.com/en-us/photo/) - A full Photoshop experience on all of my devices, even iPad.
 No subscription fees.
-- [Fantastical](https://flexibits.com/fantastical) - Not available on Windows.
-Fantastical merges a variety of calendars and todo lists together with custom views and natural language processing.
-- [Microsoft Edge](https://www.microsoft.com/en-us/edge) - Another Chromium based browser but without all the Google stuff.
-Tab napping to save resources on tabs you aren't using is a huge plus.
-- [Obsidian](https://obsidian.md/) - A customizable library of Markdown files you can optionally apply end-to-end encryption to and sync.
 - [VS Code](https://code.visualstudio.com/) - A fast and reliable code editor that is extendible.
 Runs on any platform either natively or in the web browser.

 ### iOS

 - [Blink Shell](https://blink.sh/) - SSH and Mosh support, now with the ability to mount SSH connections to the Files app, and the ability to launch VS Code.
-- [Day One](https://dayoneapp.com/) - Keeping a journal is a rewarding way to see how far you've come and remember important events in your life.
 - [Inspect Browser](https://apps.pdyn.net/inspect/) - Inspect Element for iOS, not as full featured but the best and most reliable I've found.
 - [Textastic](https://www.textasticapp.com/) - Old reliable code editor.
 It's no VS Code, but it's pretty good for prototyping HTML or JavaScript.
 - [Working Copy](https://workingcopyapp.com/) - Git on iOS and it works with other apps.